Symptoms, Causes, and Treatment for Severe Dry Eye Syndrome

 I typically recommend that patients use artificial tears about ten minutes before they start reading or working on the computer.
 This hydrates the cornea, and since artificial tears last longer than our own tears, the eyes stay moist longer.

 For many people with this syndrome, the symptoms are worse in the morning.
-This is because most of us don’t close our eyes completely when we sleep, which allows the cornea to dry out.
+This is because most of us don’t close our eyes completely when we sleep, which allows the tear film to evaporate and consequently, the cornea dies out causing cloudy vision and a severe foreign body sensation (like something is in the eye).

 Where Do Punctal Plugs Go?